marrcio/relate-kanji/resources/data/file_guide.md

 Word count from the Japanese Wikipedia counting that contain at least one Jouyou Kanji.

 ## word_count_filtered_in_dicts.csv
-Entries from the word_count)filtered.csv that appear either in JMdict or JMNdict.
+Entries from the word_count_filtered.csv that appear either in JMdict or JMNdict.

 ## word_count_filtered_teacheable.csv
 A filtering that maintains only entries that are composed purely of hiragana, katakana and Jouyou Kanji, therefore taking out totally alien characters as alfa and beta and Kanjis outside from the Jouyou Kanji.

-## words_in_both.csv
-A list of words that appear in both JMdict and JMNdict.

 ## words_in_dict.csv
-A list of words that appear in either JMdict or JMNdict.
+A list of words that appear in either JMdict or JMNdict(filtered version).